Drug overdose deaths in Manitoba surge by 87% in 2020 | CBC News

 Previously, the province said it's committed to implementing all recommendations in the 2018 Virgo report in 2018 in response to the ongoing drug and mental health crisis, adding it has spent $50 million on 28 projects to improve mental health and addictions services.

-The spokesperson did not say if Manitoba if considering offering a safe drug supply or supervised consumption sites.
+The spokesperson did not say if Manitoba is considering offering a safe drug supply or supervised consumption sites.

 Last-Kolb said she will continue to speak up until there is change and more compassion for those using substances.